 Alternatively have a look at www.johnfletchermusic.org which also contains many helpful files for helping you to learn various works we are performing.
-As you need to login to access the works Robert (Tenor) has kindly created a corporate login for all of HCS to use - for more info please ask Robert at rehearsals.
-In addition we have various pdfs and midi files for works which we have performed over the years.
+You may need to pay a subscription to use this site.
+In addition we have various in house pdfs and midi files for works which we have performed over the years.
 If you are interested in any of them please ask.
 If there are midi files relevant to a current work being learned they will either be published here or emailed to you.

 The 200 Club A relatively painless way of raising money for the choir.
 Members may join by paying £15.00 per season (September to June) per pencil - choosing a number from the list of 1 - 200.
 This is the number of your lucky pencil!
 You can buy more than one pencil and number; it is up to you.
 A draw takes place every month at rehearsal, the prizes being 3 @ £10.00 and 1@ £20.00.
 This represents quite a good return on your money if you win!
 Forms for the new season will be available in September ... the odds are better than the lottery.
-David (Bass2) will be eagerly awaiting you in September to get you signed up!
+David (Bass2) will be eagerly awaiting you each September to get you signed up!

 Note added Sept 2021 - watch this space as we may be doing things a bit differently this year!